UPPMAX/UPPMAX-documentation/docs/cluster_guides/transit_file_transfer_using_gui.md

 # File transfer to/from Transit using a graphical tool

+!!! warning "This approach does not work"

+    This approach does not work.

+    It is only present for completeness.

 Data transfer to/from Transit using a graphical tool is one of the ways to transfer files to/from Transit